pfmc-assessments/AgeingError/README.md

 ```

-See the vignette for example use.
+See [the vignette](https://pfmc-assessments.github.io/AgeingError/articles/getting_started.html) for description and example use.